-In addition to the rules that are posted on the Driver Credentialing Form, we require that: the following rules for fleet drivers must be adhered to at all tmes.
-Failure to adhere to driver rules may lead to a driver losing his/her privileges for driving college vehicles.
+In addition to the rules that are posted on the Driver Credentialing Form, we require the following rules for fleet drivers must be adhered to at all times.
+Failure to adhere to driver rules may lead to a driver losing their privileges for driving college vehicles.

 - Speeding: For the safety of all vehicles on the road, and for the safety of the driver and passengers in college vehicles, speeding in vehicles is specifically prohibited.
-Should a fleet driver be found to have been operating above the speed limit, that driver may be subject to disciplinary action, including having her/his Fleet license suspended for a minimum of one semester.
+Should a fleet driver be found to have been operating above the speed limit, that driver may be subject to disciplinary action, including having their Fleet privileges suspended for a minimum of one semester.

 - Drivers may not authorize an unapproved person to drive.
 If more than one person is going to drive the vehicle, they must submit a driver application and be approved.
 All drivers must be listed on the trip sheet.
 The use of an unauthorized driver will result in the loss of departmental or organization privileges.

 - The driver and all passengers must use seat belts before the vehicle is put in motion.
 The driver is responsible to see this is done.
 The driver must refuse to take any passengers who refuse to cooperate and may not operate the vehicle if passengers do not have seat belts engaged.
 Drivers may not overload the vehicle.
 Each passenger must be in a seat with a seat belt.